Summer Reading Program

 The program begins May 16 and lasts until July 31, 2016!

 Share 24 books with your Listener to earn a free book.
 Up to three (3) book prizes can be earned over the summer.
 Every Listener that completes four (4) summer reading logs will receive a certificate for a free Summer Reading Program T-shirt courtesy of Big Frog Custom T-Shirts with locations in Independence and Kansas City, MO.

 Read (Children 6-11)

-Readers earn a free paperback book for every 360 minutes they read or listen to a book.
-Up to three (3) paperback books can be earned over the summer.
-Be sure to log your books online or visit a Library branch to pick up a reading log.
+Readers earn a prize book for every 360 minutes they read or listen to a book.
+Up to three (3) book prizes can be earned over the summer.
+Every Reader that completes four (4) summer reading logs will receive a certificate for a free Summer Reading Program T-shirt courtesy of Big Frog Custom T-Shirts.
+Be sure to log your minutes online.

 Children are encouraged to read independently at their own reading level.